When should an employer file a Workers’ Compensation claim?

 3. Disability benefits

-If an injury turns out to be so severe that the employee can no longer work at all — even in a different job — permanent injury benefits may provide compensation to the employee for the rest of their life.
+If an injury turns out to be so severe that the employee can no longer work at all — even in a different job with different responsibilities — permanent disability benefits may provide compensation, depending on the severity of the injury, state regulations and claim determination.

 4. Death benefits

-If an employee experiences an incident that’s so serious it results in death, the employee’s beneficiaries could receive death benefits to cover funeral expenses up to the policy limit, and their dependents may receive survivor benefits.
+If an employee experiences an incident that’s so serious it results in death, the employee’s beneficiaries could receive death benefits to help cover funeral expenses up to the policy limit, and their dependents could receive survivor benefits.

-How to file a Workers’ Compensation claims with NEXT
+How to file a Workers’ Compensation claim with ERGO NEXT

-Here’s the general information you need to do if you or one of your employees are injured at work and you have workers’ compensation coverage with NEXT:
+Here’s the general information you’ll need if you or one of your employees is injured at work and you have workers’ compensation coverage with ERGO NEXT:

 1. Contact our claims team